pptp78ec/HW_fragments/README.md

 # REQUIRES Android API 33 or newer

 #DISCLAIMER: this app uses data copied from https://kakzovut.ru/ portal (names and etymology).
-Author of this app no claims towards it.
+Author of this app hold no claims towards this data.
 All info taken from this portal is and to be used strictly in educational purposes.

 A simple app with two dynamic fragments in container.